 Reprinted from Essential Vocabulary: Subjectivity and Objectivity is a useful chart:

-What appears as energy/matter in the physio-spatial vicinity of a sentient observer (Male) is considered by philosophers to be objective because it is external and measurably real.
-Quadernity agrees that energy/matter is objective; however, the reasoning for this determination differs from the philospher’s reasoning.
+What appears as energy/Matter in the physio-spatial vicinity of a sentient Observer (Male) is considered by philosophers to be objective because it is external and measurably real.
+Quadernity agrees that energy/Matter is objective; however, the reasoning for this determination differs from the philosopher’s reasoning.
 Quadernity says that what is derived from the Female Subject’s causal acts of OUTforming are Objects for the very same reason that what is derived from the Male Subject’s causal acts of Informing are Objects.
 Objects are at the effect of subjective/causal actions.
-The Objects of the Female’s acts of OUTforming are physical matter in space, and the Objects of the Male’s acts of INforming are metaphysical patterns in mind.
-Both physical matter and metaphysical patterns are Objects.
+The Objects of the Female’s acts of OUTforming are physical Matter in Space, and the Objects of the Male’s acts of INforming are metaphysical Patterns in Mind.
+Both physical Matter and metaphysical Patterns are Objects.

 Whether the Objects are deemed to be internal or external has only to do with a one-sided perspective, that of the Male’s conscious experience.
-For the philosophers (perhaps excepting Christian de Quincey and a few others), the Female has no experiential perspective; they believe matter (as defined by DesCartes’ duality) is non-conscious, and because they tie consciousness to subjectivity, they cannot see how the Female can be causal.
+For the philosophers (perhaps excepting Christian de Quincey and a few others), the Female has no experiential perspective; they believe Matter (as defined by DesCartes’ duality) is non-conscious, and because they tie Consciousness to subjectivity, this would not, for them, make the Female causal.
 This self-inflicted error of omission (disregarding the definitions from linguistic topology) causes problems that will remain insoluble until the definitions are revised.

-The Female is, as Quadernity clearly shows, the Subject who receives metaphysical Patterns and makes Objects to Outform the physical realm.
-The Male, as we recall, is the Subject who perceives physical Matter and makes meaningful emanations of it to Inform the metaphysical realm.
+The Female is, as Quadernity clearly shows, the Subject (ULQ) who receives metaphysical Patterns (and makes Objects that Outform in the physical realm (LRQ).
+The Male, as we recall, is the Subject (LLQ) who perceives physical Matter and makes meaningful emanations of it to INform the metaphysical realm of Akasha (URQ).

 The dynamical processes form the necessary feedback between Consciousness and Corporeality, or Mind and Matter.
 This feedback loop is evident everywhere, though largely misunderstood.

-Mingled-in together in the homogenous metaphysical realm, the Female Subject receives Male-emanated patterns of Mind and this instigates the Structural aggregation of Her Substance, which, on the physical level, Materially reflects His Patterns.
-This was described in the Divine Divisions as the “Private Night-time Relationship” between the Female Subject and the Male Object.
+Mingled-in together in the homogenous metaphysical realm, the Female Subject receives Male-emanated Patterns of Mind, which instigate the Structural aggregation of Her Substance that, on the physical level, Materially reflects His Patterns.
+This was described in the Divine Divisions as the “Private Night-time Relationship” (upper quadrants) between the Female Subject (ULQ) and the Male Object (URQ).

-The Patterned Matter/Structured Substance is then singled-out by the Observer, the Male Subject, who prehends it via physical/sensory receptors.
-His reaction and subsequent emanations produce interference patterns, which are recorded in the Collective Consciousness/Mind.
-In Divine Divisions, this was called the “Public Day-time Relationship” between the Male Subject and the Female Object.
+The Patterned Matter/Structured Substance is then singled-out by the Observer, the Male Subject, who experiences it via physical/sensory receptors.
+His reaction and subsequent emanations produce interference patterns, which are recorded in the collective Consciousness/Mind.
+In Divine Divisions, this was called the “Public Day-time Relationship” (lower quadrants) between the Male Subject (LLQ) and the Female Object (LRQ).

 Although Alfred North Whitehead introduced the potentiality/freedom of the agent/Subject to act, he claims Subjects become Objects, and Objects become Subjects; in contrast, Quadernity shows a feedback loop wherein a Subject on one level receives as input the Object of the other Subject, and then outputs an Object in return.
 The Subjects never become the Objects, anymore than a mother becomes her baby.